Comprehensive Electrophysiological Care

-St. Luke's Hospital & Health Network provides the most advanced technology available for catheter ablation, including a 3-D anatomical mapping system that allows physicians to create virtual images of the patient's heart, which aids physicians in determining both the abnormal circuits that need to be ablated and catheter placement.
+St. Luke's University Health Network provides the most advanced technology available for catheter ablation, including a 3-D anatomical mapping system that allows physicians to create virtual images of the patient's heart, which aids physicians in determining both the abnormal circuits that need to be ablated and catheter placement.

 Cryoablation is a newer technique that also provides a curative approach for arrhythmia.
 Through purchase and implementation of a state-of-the-art cryosystem, physicians are able to deliver a safer form of energy that prevents inadvertent damage to important heart structures, which can occur during traditional catheter ablation.

-“Certain arrhythmias are treated better using certain approaches,” says Dr. Hummel.
+“Certain arrhythmias are treated better using certain approaches,” says Dr. Traub.
 “Through our team approach to care, we are able to examine every option and offer patients state-of-the-art solutions.”